Whirlwind Healing Ministry

 Spoken Inner Vows

 An inner vow is quite often made in childhood and forgotten, but it can also be made by adults in certain situations.
 It is usually made because of experiencing extreme emotional distress, hurt, pain, or humiliation.
 This person does not want to get in the same hurtful situation again.
-So they will say things that can change their lives without.
+So they will say things that can change their lives without really knowing what they are doing to themselves.
 This doesn't even matter if they meant these vows or not in most cases.

 Again, you have heard that the ancients were told, "You shall not make false vows, but shall fulfill your vows to the Lord."
 But I say to you, make no oath at all, either by heaven, for it is the throne of God, or by the earth, for it is the footstool of His feet, or by Jerusalem, for it is the city of the great King.
 Nor shall you make an oath by your head, for you cannot make one hair white or black.
 But let your statement be, "Yes, yes" or "No, no;" and anything beyond these is of evil, Matthew 5:33-37.
 Death and life are in the power of the tongue, and those who love it will eat its fruit, Proverbs 18:21.
 When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
 When I became a man, I put childish ways behind me, 1 Corinthians 13:11.
 I tell you the truth, if anyone says to this mountain, “Go, throw yourself into the sea,” and does not doubt in his heart but believes that what he says will happen, it will be done for him, Mark 11:23.